-A day-long series of programs devoted to curricular and faculty development (held every semester).
+A week-long series of programs devoted to curricular and faculty development.

 A 15-week hybrid seminar designed to introduce the necessary pedagogical practices and skills needed to develop and teach online at Stonehill College.

 Informal conversations where faculty share their experiments using iPads in the classroom.